pelatx/brackets-link-file/README.md

 #### Using bi-directional linking

 This is a feature disabled by default.
-Because in projects with an extensive number of directories and files, it can greatly slow down Brackets.
+Because in projects with an extensive number of directories and files, it can slow down Brackets a bit.

 To enable/disable it, go to File Menu -> Link File Watcher.

-Once enabled, the extension will recognize when a project file is deleted.
-And it will automatically delete the corresponding tag in the current document, if any.
+Once enabled, the extension will recognize when a project file is deleted or renamed.
+If deleted, It will automatically delete the corresponding tags in the current document.
+If renamed, It will automatically update tags according the new name.

 Watch it in [this video][video-watcher]